felixnw/BlogAU18/README.md

+# Felixnw's blog for gdes-220

-# web1 self-publishing
+Based off of adavidramos' web1 self-publishing

-hello@imaginaryterrain.com

-[Students: edit this file!]